5 November 2018 | Research

 We also care a lot more about robustness than precision.
 For example, for humans to drive, we do not need to know the position of other cars to the nearest millimeter.
 We simply care if we can detect the car or not, and its rough spatial layout within the scene.
 The same is true for the algorithms we build, we care about robustness rather than mm accurate geometry from a LiDAR laser scanner.

-To conclude, over the last few years computer vision technology has matured to the point where it works robustly in the wild.
+Over the last few years computer vision technology has matured to the point where it works robustly in the wild.
 We’re betting that camera-only perception will drive the intelligent robots of the future.